Table manners in North America: Business related

 As business dealings can take place over a meal, table manners can be helpful while dining with clientele, co-workers, or subordinates – building rapport with a client, celebrating the accomplishments of a team, or simply hosting a discussion in a non-office setting all call for proper etiquette if dining is involved.
 It is deemed an essential enough behavioral skill that has suffered from a decline in naturally occurring generational inheritance to the effect that some schools have opened programs and classes centered around dining etiquette to educate students in the practice.
 Inappropriate table manners can affect the opinion of those involved, as well as the outcome of the meeting.

 Many appropriate mannerisms from formal dining situations can be applied in a business setting, though variations exist depending on who is the host and who is the guest, and the relation the one has with the other.
 Speaking while still chewing or mid-bite may be acceptable in an informal lunch setting with often-seen coworkers, but in a high-stakes meeting with a potential customer, it will likely to be viewed as impolite.
 Napkins are intended to be kept in the lap.
 The exception is when leaving the table temporarily – placed on the chair signals the staff that the diner's meal is unfinished, placed on the table near the plate shows the patron has completed their meal.

 Unless the host offers to pay the inevitable bill, it should be assumed that each diner is responsible for their own bill, and the staff (and table) should be made aware of this at the appropriate time.
-The former being the case typically does not mean that the most expensive item on the menu should be sought out.
+If one is not paying for their own meal, it is impolite to order expensive menu items - especially food more expensive than that of the paying person.

 The dress code for a business related dining event can vary, usually around when the event takes place.
 The lunch period will likely find participants wearing what they wore to work, though special events may require a more scene-suitable dress.
 It is important to understand and attempt to match the formality of the event – this type of table manners begin prior to sitting down at the table.